-- Can you request reimbursement of your Value Added Tax (VAT)?
+- Can you request reimbursement of Value Added Tax (VAT)?

 If the purchaser's residence is outside the European Union, then you can claim back the tax on any purchases totalling over €90.15.
-In order to do so, you must ask for the Tax Free check in the shop or business.
+To do so, ask for the Tax Free cheque in the shop or business.

 There are various companies in Spain authorised to process the reimbursement of I.V.A.
 (Value Added Tax) for tourists.
 This is a very simple procedure.
 You need only follow the steps below to obtain your refund:

 1. Request the tax-free invoice and show accreditation of your place of residence (passport).